colinferm/iOS-Scriptable/README.md

 # iOS-Scriptable
-Contains utility scripts for the Scriptable app and, maybe, some Workflowos
+Contains utility scripts for the Scriptable app and, maybe, some Workflows